Get approved in 24 hours! Serving Ontario, Alberta, Saskatchewan, and Manitoba.

 Let’s take a look at these options a little more closely.

-The free options: Credit Karma and Borrowell.
+The Free Options: Credit Karma and Borrowell

 If you want to get your credit score updates through Credit Karma and Borrowell, know that Credit Karma pulls your score from TransUnion while Borrowell gets your score from Equifax.
 From there, they compile their own interpretation of your score based on the information they’ve acquired.
 This paints a very helpful starting point for what your credit score is.
 If your credit score is in the “good” to “very good” range, even with the differences between credit bureaus, you’re likely to find your credit score to be well within the same range, just with a slightly different number.